soyhorteconh/yoloV8/README.md

 ```

 ## How to generate datasets models? ##
-[Roboflow](https://roboflow.com/universe) is platform very useful to detect create datasets, it'll allow you to upload images, videos to separete in different frames, and also you can make the labeling of images for each object that you want to detect.
+[Roboflow](https://roboflow.com/universe) is platform very useful to create datasets, it'll allow you to upload images, videos to separete in different frames, and also you can make the labeling of images for each object that you want to detect.
 Fot this experiment Rboflow was used to generate the dataset with images from other datasets, but also this dataset was improved with images from specific objects which were used for the experiments.

 - [Dataset](https://universe.roboflow.com/dishwasher-20/dishwashe2.0/dataset/2)